2015–16 World Rugby Women's Sevens Series: The competition

 There were five tournament events in 2015–16.
 Twelve teams competed at each event; eleven being "core" teams, with a twelfth team invited to participate in particular events (similar to previous women's series as well as the men's counterpart).
 The overall winner of the series was determined by points gained from the standings across the five events.

 For the second time, the women's series held a core team qualifying tournament, similar to that held in the men's HSBC Sevens World Series.
-The qualifying event was held at University College Dublin, in Ireland, and resulted in Japan and hosts Ireland qualifying as core teams for the main 2015-16 tournament.
+The qualifying event was held at University College Dublin, in Ireland, and resulted in Japan and the hosts Ireland qualifying as core teams for the main 2015-16 tournament.

 Teams

 Eleven "core teams" participated in all series events for the 2015–16 series, the same number as the previous season.
 The top nine finishers in the 2014–15 series were granted core team status for 2014–15:

 Two additional core teams were determined in a qualifying tournament: